Drywall Guru on Making Finishing Fun

 Avoid Involuntary Texture

 Finally, Ferguson advocates texture only for aesthetic reasons, not to cover imperfections.
 His favorite method of texturing: “Apply the thinned-down compound with a roller and then create a stomp texture with a specially designed flattened brush.”

 We can’t promise you will start to enjoy drywall finishing, but at least now you may get better DIY results.
-If you'd prefer to leave this particular task to the pros, hire a reliable drywall contractor.
+If you’re thinking, “Where can I find drywall contractors near me?” because you'd prefer to leave this particular task to the pros, Networx has the best selection of qualified experts for you.